Mithu3311/Smart-Calculator/README.md

 # Smart Calulator

-A Simple calulator to calulate Plus, Minus, Multiplication, and Division.
+A Simple calulator using Typescript, node.js and Inquirer to calulate Plus, Minus, Multiplication, and Division.
 ## Authors

 - [@mithu]https://github.com/Mithu3311